EasyMapper/Productivity

 I repeated this and completed the scheme, eventually moving the scheme closer to the section being mapped.

-By the way, note that I ignored the last sentence; mind maps of articles have the primary purpose of facilitating the use of the content, and I evaluated that it did not have relevant information for this purpose.
+By the way, note that I ignored the last sentence; mind maps of articles have the primary purpose of facilitating the use of their content, and I evaluated that this section did not have relevant information for this purpose.

-When the outline of an article has a first version ready, I select its text and paste it as a new mind map in EasyMapper.
-"First version", yes, because, like the writing of a text, the elaboration of a mind map is iterative, that is, we make several revisions and versions until we reach the desired level of quality.
+When the outline of an article has its first version ready, I select its text and paste it as a new mind map in EasyMapper.
+A "first version", yes, because, like the writing of a text, the elaboration of a mind map is iterative, that is, we make several revisions and versions until we reach the desired level of quality.

-An intermediate step in this flow stems from the fact that it happens that some tabs I type in Word don't appear in the copied text and the structure isn't perfect.
-What I do is, before I take it to EasyMapper, paste it first into a simple text editor and check the advances.
+An intermediate step in this workflow comes from the fact that some tabs I type in Word don't appear in the copied text and the structure isn't perfect.
+What I do is, before I take it to EasyMapper, I paste it first into a simple text editor and check the indentation.

 Summary